About the library

 - If a group is not using the room within 10 minutes after booked time begins, the booking is forfeit and other students are free to use the room.

-- Each student can book for maximum two hours per day.
+- You can book a maximum of two hours per day.

 Quiet reading room